 Start with the smallest debt

 Secondly, once you’ve found the answers to why you want to stay out of debt – the best thing is to start paying off debts with the smallest balances, which will give you the confidence to cross out existing debts.
-The cycle then continues until your debt free which in turn takes a good amount of time.
-The key is to make progress, for that reason you end from having a bad credit to a good credit score.
+The cycle then continues until your debt-free which in turn takes a good amount of time.
+The key is to make progress, for that reason you end from having bad credit to a good credit score.

 Improving your credit score

-As briefly mentioned above, on how to move from a bad credit to having a good credit score – comes with several options.
+As briefly mentioned above, on how to move from bad credit to have a good credit score – comes with several options.
 Consolidating your financial health through credit reporting agencies may not be a priority when it comes to repaying your debt.
 However, it helps you to become prepared when a good refinancing opportunity comes along.
 You want to ask for a credit report which gives you an overview of your credit history to assess the difficulty of acquiring a loan.